Cedesc/IntelliJ_Bachelorarbeit_MSelenka/bachelorarbeit_visualisierung_algorithmen-main/README.md

 INSTALLATION:

-1. Download the Gitlab in your prefered folder.
+1. Download the Gitlab in your preferred folder.
 2. Configure the Project with your preferred IDE (System requirements)
-3. Implement an Algorithm file with the subsequent quirements
+3. Implement an Algorithm file with the subsequent requirements
 4. Put the Algorithm file in the "Algorithms" folder
 5. Execute the Main-Class via IDE in the "model" folder
 6. Follow the instructions and visualize your algorithm